I had to Google “how to spell Jabba the Hut”.

 You enter your weight and height into your profile once you sign up and they will give you a goal weight and how many points you can consume each day.

-My total points per day is 29 with 7 cheat points extra per day or a total of 49 per week.
+My total points per day are 29 with 7 cheat points extra per day or a total of 49 per week.

 Meaning I can cheat every day if I choose!